Sodium cromoglicate

 Most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects as part of their routine antenatal care.
 Using sodium cromoglicate in pregnancy would not normally require extra monitoring of your baby.

-Are there any risks to my baby if the father has used sodium cromoglicate?
+Are there any risks to my baby if the father has taken sodium cromoglicate?

-We would not expect any increased risk to your baby if the father used sodium cromoglicate before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father takes sodium cromoglicate.

 How can I help to improve drug safety information for pregnant women in the future?